Skip to main content

 The intersection of these two vast systems, the internal biological and the external legal, occurs with striking frequency in the context of corporate wellness programs.
 These programs, often presented as a means to enhance your vitality and well-being, are interventions that seek to influence your internal state.

-They might ask you to complete a (HRA), undergo biometric screening for markers like cholesterol or blood glucose, or participate in health challenges.
+They might ask you to complete a health risk assessment (HRA), undergo biometric screening for markers like cholesterol or blood glucose, or participate in health challenges.
 In doing so, these programs are requesting access to the data stream of your internal world.
 They are asking to listen in on that deeply personal, hormonal conversation.

 It is at this precise point that the two regulatory systems meet.
-The way a is designed and implemented determines whether it supports your journey toward health or creates a conflict between your rights and your employer’s objectives.
+The way a wellness program is designed and implemented determines whether it supports your journey toward health or creates a conflict between your rights and your employer’s objectives.

 What Are the Core Protections in Place for My Health Data?